kieran-vargas-dev/appointment-management-case-study-revision/README.md

 ### Progress updates

+4/21/2022 End of School Day: 92% complete

+I decided that the easiest and thus quickest method of setting up different user flows for this particular app is to branch in to two separate user flows starting from a different homepage view being presented upon login contingent on what type of user is being logged in.
+I've set up two distinct navbars each with their own navigation options to this end, and am working on implementing the selective display on login functionality.
+Past this, it's tests and styling.

 4/20/2022 End of School Day: 88% complete

 All of my user security and CRUD functionality is implemented without any failure.
 I still need to write tests and navigation functionality, as well as leverage Spring security to protect endpoints/extend permissions, but outside of that the only thing remaining to do is styling.